 Just as important is the novelty of these conceits.
 None of these is a well-worn ‘poetic cliché’.
 This novelty is what sets Bendre apart.
 Several commentators and critics have discussed Bendre’s originality.
-It is the quality that has irradiated Bendre’s poetry, has given his metaphors and similes their novelty and left his readers and listeners spellbound and astonished.
+It is this quality that has irradiated Bendre’s poetry, has given his metaphors and similes their freshness and left his readers and listeners spellbound and astonished.

 mātu mātu mathisi banda nādada navanītā